anna099/hegel/actualisation/1-ethos.md

 self-sufficient *actuality*', possessing reason and an awareness of other individuals around them.
 'Ethical life' is *Sittlichkeit*, a central term in Hegel's philosophy, deriving from *Sitte* which can be translated into the Greek term *ethos*.
+(I will use 'ethical life' and '*Sittlichkeit*' interchangeably.)
 Ethical life, for Hegel, can be understood simply as the '**spiritual** *unity* of the essence of those individuals' that make up a society.[^16] Kalkavage points out that while, in the *Self-Consciousness* chapter, 'the self waged war on thinghood', and in the *Reason* chapter, thinghood and objectivity was 'something to be desired in a positive sense', with the birth of the free individual, the 'subject now desires *inter*-subjectivity' -- that is, a **recognition** of subjectivity in its objects (namely, other individuals).[^17] Hegel describes this inter-subjectivity in some detail, and shows that it has a co-constitutive relationship with ethical life.

 > In the life of a people, the concept of the actualization of self-conscious
 > reason has in fact its consummate reality, namely, where in the